Parking: Airports

 Most airports provide parking for patrons.
 Parking is normally split into short-stay parking, intended for those dropping off or picking up passengers, and long-stay parking, intended for staff and passengers who choose to drive to the airport.
 At larger airports, long-stay parking may be located further away from the terminal, while parking at the terminal will be more expensive.
 Some airports charge more for parking cars than for parking aircraft.
 Airports may be reluctant to discourage passengers from arriving at the airport by car due to the revenues generated.

 At UK airports, it is rare for employees to pay for their car parking.
-Generally, the airports authority will charge for staff permits, but these permits will be purchased by employers and the cost not passed on to staff.
+Generally, the airport authority will charge for staff permits, but these permits will be purchased by employers and the cost not passed on to staff.
 Staff are generally more willing to park at a site away from the airport than passengers too.

 Statistics

-Parking Generation is a document produced by the Institute of Transportation Engineers (ITE) that assembles a vast array of parking demand observations predominately from the United States.
-It summarizes the amount of parking observed with various land uses at different times of the day/week/month/year including the peak parking demand.
+Parking Generation is a document produced by the Institute of Transportation Engineers (ITE) that assembles a vast array of parking demand observations predominantly from the United States.
+It summarizes the amount of parking observed with various land uses at different times of the day/week/month/year, including the peak parking demand.
 While it has been assailed by some planners for lack of data in urban settings, it stands as the single largest accumulation of actual parking demand data related to land use.
 Anyone can submit parking demand data for inclusion.
 The report is updated approximately every 5 to 10 years.